Height: Amazon (NASDAQ:AMZN) Likely To Land $10B Defense Contract

 Height: Amazon Likely To Land $10B Defense Contract

-The federal government might soon eat its words on Jeff
+The federal government might soon eat its words on Jeff Bezos.

 Height Securities predicts the Department of Defense will award Amazon.com, Inc. (NASDAQ: AMZN) — the enduring target of Oval Office disdain — a cloud-computing procurement contract worth more than $10 billion.